Teradata/stacki-wiki/Home.md

 ## Linux

 Stacki supports Red Hat and its variants.
 We generally develop on CentOS but we always test on RHEL to give you the choice for your base operating system.
+We have also seen Oracle Linux and Scientific Linux deployed.

 ## Applications